opensearch-project/project-website/_posts/2024-10-17-query-insights.md

   ```

-The response provides a list of the 5 slowest queries executed in the last hour, allowing you to investigate further.
+The response provides a list of the five slowest queries executed in the last hour, allowing you to investigate further.

 ### Example 3: Group similar queries for better analysis (top N queries by similarity)

 **Scenario**: A single query is executed multiple times with small variations, preventing other resource-heavy queries from appearing in the top N query list.
 You want to group similar queries based on their structure.

 **Steps**:

 1. **Enable top N query monitoring by CPU or latency**: